lucianbluescher/eds220-2025-sections/README.md

 # EDS 220 Discussion Sections Repository

-This repository hosts all the work completed by Lucian Scher during the discussion sections of EDS 220 - *Working with Environmental Data*.
+This repository hosts all the work completed by Lucian Blue Scher during the discussion sections of EDS 220 - *Working with Environmental Data*.

 ## Course Information